multimindlab/multimind-sdk/README.md

 ## 📣 About

-MultiMind SDK is developed and maintained by the AI2Innovate team, dedicated to simplifying AI development for everyone.
+MultiMind SDK is developed and maintained by the MultimindLAB team, dedicated to simplifying AI development for everyone.
 Visit [multimind.dev](https://www.multimind.dev) to learn more about our mission to democratize AI development.

 ---

 <p align="center">
-  Made with ❤️ by the AI2Innovate Team | <a href="https://github.com/multimind-dev/multimind-sdk/blob/main/LICENSE">License</a>
+  Made with ❤️ by the AI2Innovate & MultimindLAB Team | <a href="https://github.com/multimind-dev/multimind-sdk/blob/main/LICENSE">License</a>
 </p>

 <!-- SEO CTAs -->